jenningsjin/FinanceManager/README.md

 #### Structure and Overview
-Front End is written with stand web things (html, css, javascript) Back End is written with Python and Flask
+Front End is written with stand web things (html, css, javascript)

+Back End is written with Python and Flask, database is MySQL

 #### Requirements
 * Python + Python Flask: "*pip install flask*"